csu-cs/csci-235/docs/notes/08-arrays-intro.md

 1. Arrays in C++ (and almost all programming languages) are zero-indexed.
 That means that the first index is zero, not one.
 The last index is the length minus one.
 It is easy to have an off-by-one error if you forget this fact.
 2. Array Index out of Bounds – can’t try to access an index beyond what you have – you get this error.
 3. Arrays are passed to a function by reference.
 Don’t forget that any changes to the array will persist after the function call.
-Use `const`{.cpp} to insure an array is not modified.
+Use `const`{.cpp} to ensure an array is not modified.
 4. Can’t set one array equal to another with just the equal operator.
 Use a loop instead.
-5. A function can’t return an entire array (arrays are passed by reference anyway, so you should be no need to do this).
+5. A function can’t return an entire array (with what we know so far).
+Arrays are passed by reference anyway, so there should be no need to do this.

 The span Container for Arrays
 -----------------------------